SitaoZ/featurExtract/README.md

 # Overview

 The featurExtract is python package for bioinformatics.
 The packages contains two executable command programs.
-The first executable program is featurExtract including nine subroutines termed create, gene, promoter, UTR, uORF, CDS, dORF, exon, intron, intergenic.
-The create subroutine is used for creating database.
-The promoter subroutine is used for extracting promoter sequence. uORF subroutine is used for extracting upstream open reading frames sequence.
-UTR subroutine is used for extracting untranslated region sequence.
+The first executable program is featurExtract including
+ten subroutines termed create, gene, promoter, UTR, uORF,
+CDS, dORF, exon, intron, intergenic.
+The create subroutine is
+used for creating database.
+The promoter subroutine is used
+for extracting promoter sequence. uORF subroutine is used
+for extracting upstream open reading frames sequence.
+UTR
+subroutine is used for extracting untranslated region sequence.
-CDS subroutine is used for extracting coding sequence.intergenic subroutine is used for extracting intergenic sequence between two genes.
-The second executable program is genBankExtract including four subroutines termed gene, CDS, rRNA, tRNA.
+CDS subroutine is used for extracting coding sequence.intergenic
+subroutine is used for extracting intergenic sequence between two
+genes.
+The second executable program is genBankExtract including
+four subroutines termed gene, CDS, rRNA, tRNA.